IGNF/las-digital-models/README.md

+## Extract values from a DxM along geometries

-## Extract the minimum Z values along lines from raster containing Z value
+### Extract the minimum Z values

 with:
 * INPUT_RASTER_DIR: folder that contains the raster
 * INPUT_GEOMETRY_DIR: folder that contains the constraints lines (lines)
-* INPUT_GEOMETRY_DIR: folder that contains the bridge deck (polygons)
+* INPUT_CLIP_GEOMETRY_DIR: folder that contains the clipping geometries
 * INPUT_GEOMETRY_FILENAME: Name of geometry that contains the "input geometry".
 * INPUT_CLIP_GEOMETRY_FILENAME: Name of geometry to use for clipping the "input geometry" after minZ is extracted.
 * OUTPUT_DIR: folder where the output will be saved